 People who eat whole grains as part of a healthy diet have a reduced risk of some chronic diseases.
 Grains are important sources of many nutrients, including fiber, B vitamins (thiamin, riboflavin, niacin and folate) and minerals (iron, magnesium and selenium).
+USDA's MyPlate recommends making half of your daily grain choices whole grain for healthy eating.

 Try adding flaxseed and oatmeal for additional benefits.